parsiya/parsiya.net/content/post/2021/2021-01-08-electron-sig-bypass/index.markdown

 comments: true
 twitterImage: 13-cmd.png
 categories:
-- electron
+- Electron
-- attack surface analysis
+- Attack Surface Analysis
-- bug bounty
+- Bug Bounty
 ---

 A few months ago I found a way to subvert the update process of an Electron